 The greatest example is Elon Musk.
-Find me one person who would argue against Elon calling himself an engineer.
-He’d run circles around most every highly credentialed engineer.
+Find me one person who’d argue against Elon calling himself an engineer.
+Elon would run circles around most every highly credentialed engineer.

 So, what’s left is protecting people from the dangers of one-on-one services.
 Types of services you’d find on Yelp.

-That said, the title “engineer” is very broad.
-And currently, a solution is not in place to protect the title.
+Currently, a solution isn’t in place to protect the “engineer” title.
 But, it’s necessary.

-In short, until we have a set solution in place, restricting the title is absurd.
-Also, it’s pointless to be fussing over titles.
+Until we have a set solution in place though, restricting the title is absurd.

 I believe my solution will help address title concerns without going overboard.

-Create more accurate licensure tests for exempt engineering work.
-Today, many exempt engineers simply don’t have a test to even take.
+Today, many exempt engineers don’t even have an exam to take.

-So, why would an engineer take a random license test that benefits them in no way?
+So, why would an engineer take a random license exam that benefits them in no way?
 I wouldn’t do it.

-Plus, these companies are clearly doing something right.
+Plus, these employers are clearly doing something right.
 They send people across oceans in the sky, and to the moon in space, with little failure.

 Group #1 are technical people with a lot of experience.
 They’ve been doing engineering work for years without a degree.

-They should have set requirements to be able to use the “engineer” title.
-For example, after having 20 years of experience and passing an exam.
+They should have the opportunity to use the “engineer” title.
+Maybe after having 20 years of experience and passing an exam.

-Group #2 is everyday Joe who wants to only make more money.
-They’re also non-degreed and don’t have a license.
-But, they don’t have any experience nor knowledge.
+Group #2 is everyday Joe who wants to make a quick buck.
+They’re non-degreed and don’t have a license.
+But, they also don’t have any experience or knowledge.

-These people shouldn’t be allowed to use the “engineer” title.
+We should never allow these people to use the “engineer” title.

 #5) PE licensure today

-To call yourself a “professional engineer” you need a PE license.
-And if you don’t have a PE license, you can’t use the title.
-Simple.
+To call yourself a “professional engineer,” you need a PE license.
+If you don’t have a PE license, you can’t use this title.
+Simple!

-Important Note: the PE stamp wasn’t always required in engineering.
-But after deaths from design failures a century ago, the license was adopted.
+Important Note: the PE license wasn’t always required in engineering.
+But after deaths from design failures a century ago, states adopted licensure.

 This ensured engineers could meet set standards in their designs.
 As before, any person could practice engineering without any knowledge.
-I call it the wild wild west of engineering.
+It was truly the wild wild west of engineering.

-Over time, I think more fields of engineering will require some form of licensure.
+I think in the future, more fields of engineering will require some form of licensure too.

 “Should engineer be a protected title?” wrap up

-That said, my proposed solution is a start.
-And, I could care less about superficial titles.
-My concern defaults to public safety.
+That’s why I think my proposed solution would help.
+My only concern is public safety.
+I could care less about superficial titles.

-At the end of the day though, as long as people don’t get hurt, it’s all semantics.
+In the end, as long as people don’t get hurt, it’s all semantics.
 Titles aren’t important, people are.

 What are your thoughts on who can call themselves an engineer?
-Do you think the title “engineer” should be protected?
+To what degree do you think we should protect the “engineer” title?